AndrewDryga/talk_sagas_of_elixir/sagas.md

 end
 ``` -->

 ^ To handle that we would use three different stage names for bookings and duplicate the error handling code..
+With only one of those stages this example is already too big to be included it slides.

 ^ Now imagine how much bigger it would be if we want to explicitly release the authorization so that customers doesn't wait for timeout to get their money back..

-^ I believe that code is complex because we are dealing with distributed transaction in ad-hock fashion.
+^ This code already smells like a distributed transaction and I believe it is complex because we are dealing with distributed transaction in ad-hock fashion.

 ---